UnexpectedFeature/unexpectedfeature.github.io/source/_posts/Explaining-Node-based-workflow-for-AI-image-generation.md

 1. The CheckpointLoader node loads the model and the associated CLIP model and if available a VAE model too.
 2. Two CLIPTextEncode nodes are used, one for supplying the positive conditioning and one for the negative conditioning.
 They both use the CLIP model loaded in the previous step and output a conditioning.
-3. An empty latent image is created at the specificed resolution.
+3. An empty latent image is created at the specified resolution.
-4. Both conditionings are supplied alongside the model and the empty latent image to the sampler, that actually adds noise and initializes the image and starts the generation process.
+4. Both conditionings are supplied alongside the model and the empty latent image to the sampler, which actually adds noise to the latter, then starts the generation process.
 5. A VAE gets loaded because we didn't have one before.
 6. the VAEDecode node takes the latent samples from the sampler and uses the VAE model to decode the latent samples into an image.
-7. Said image get's finally displayed as a preview (optionally also saved to the disk.)
+7. Said image gets finally displayed as a preview (optionally also saved to the disk.)

 ### Adding LoRAs to the mix